 - Many patients respond excellently at 1.0 mg

-Cost implication: Expect private weight loss treatment (Ozempic or Wegovy) to cost £150–250/month indefinitely.
+Cost implication: Expect private weight loss treatment (Ozempic or Wegovy) to cost £150-250/month indefinitely.
 NHS Wegovy, where available, is free but has long waits.
+If you are going private, it is worth taking time to compare clinics on which semaglutide they offer, the dose they titrate to, and what their monthly fee actually covers.

 NHS vs Private: Which Semaglutide Will You Get?